openAMRobot/OpenAMR_UI_package/README.md

 **Custom functionality (Optional):**

 *   **Other buttons:** the Control page includes additional buttons labeled "functionN\_value."
-These buttons, when pressed, transmit a specific string ("functionN\_value") to a designated ROS topic "/ui\_operation."
+These buttons, when pressed, transmit a specific string ("functionN\_value") to a designated ROS2 topic "/ui\_operation."
 This message can be intercepted and handled by custom functions you've programmed, enabling you to extend the robot's capabilities with unique actions.

 **Monitoring system messages (same as at the Map page):**